-To help make tracking your liquid intake and urine out put easier, we’ve created a simple fluid tracker.
-You easily record throughout by the hour and day and share with your doctor as needed.
+To help make tracking your liquid intake and urine output easier, we’ve created a simple fluid tracker.
+With this tracker, you can easily record your intake and output by the hour throughout the day and share with your doctor as needed.

 Your healthcare professional will let you know if you should measure your liquid intake and urine output during your self-cathing routine.